glibsm/cilium/Documentation/operations/performance/benchmark.rst

 .. image:: images/bench_tcp_crr_32_processes.png

 This benchmark outlines major differences between the tested configurations.
-It in particular illustrates the overall cost of iptables which is optimized to perform most of the required work per connection and then caches the result.
+In particular, it illustrates the overall cost of iptables which is optimized to perform most of the required work per connection and then caches the result.
 This leads to a worst-case performance scenario when a lot of new connections are expected.